-Under certain circumstances, significant masking could disrupt behavioral patterns, which in turn could affect fitness for survival and reproduction.
+Under certain circumstances, marine mammals experiencing significant masking could also be impaired from maximizing their performance fitness in survival and reproduction.
+Therefore, when the coincident (masking) sound is man-made, it may be considered harassment when disrupting or altering critical behaviors.
 It is important to distinguish TTS and PTS, which persist after the sound exposure, from masking, which occurs during the sound exposure.
 Because masking (without resulting in TS) is not associated with abnormal physiological function, it is not considered a physiological effect, but rather a potential behavioral effect.

-The frequency range of the potentially masking sound is important in predicting any potential behavioral impacts.
+The frequency range of the potentially masking sound is important in determining any potential behavioral impacts.
 For example, low-frequency signals may have less effect on highfrequency echolocation sounds produced by odontocetes but are more likely to affect detection of mysticete communication calls and other potentially important natural sounds such as those produced by surf and some prey species.
 The masking of communication signals by anthropogenic noise may be considered as a reduction in the communication space of animals (e.g., Clark et al., 2009) and may result in energetic or other costs as animals change their vocalization behavior (e.g., Miller et al., 2000; Foote et al., 2004; Parks et al., 2007; Di Iorio and Clark, 2009; Holt et al., 2009).
-Masking may be less in situations where the signal and noise come from different directions (Richardson et al., 1995), through amplitude modulation of the signal, or through other compensatory behaviors

-(Houser and Moore, 2014).
+Masking can be reduced in situations where the signal and noise come from different directions (Richardson et al., 1995), through amplitude modulation of the signal, or through other compensatory behaviors (Houser and Moore, 2014).
 Masking can be tested directly in captive species (e.g., Erbe, 2008), but in wild populations it must be either modeled or inferred from evidence of masking compensation.
 There are few studies addressing real-world masking sounds likely to be experienced by marine mammals in the wild (e.g., Branstetter et al., 2013).